devscribe-team/starter/quickstart/docs-json.md

 ## Common pitfalls

-- The `pages` path must match the markdown path without the `.md` extension.
+- The `pages` path must match the markdown path without the `.mdx` extension.
 - Ordering in `pages` controls Previous/Next; if navigation feels wrong, check order.
 - Titles missing in frontmatter will be auto‑generated from filenames (may not look polished).
 - Invalid `icon` names won’t render; use keys defined in `src/lib/sidebar-utils.ts`.